 7. Klancy Miller's gluten-free pasta salad

 Pasta can sometimes feel either boring or overly complicated, but this version from Cooking Solo author and For the Culture founder Klancy Miller is neither.
 It's packed with a surprising and inventive array of ingredients—from red lentil quinoa pasta to pomegranate seeds—that combine for a pleasantly textured dish high in healthy fats, fiber, and protein.
-As an added bonus, it keeps well so you can *pack it* for lunch (er, in pandemic times, "pack" equals "eat") the second day, too.

 8. Rachel Mansfield's garlicky kale Caesar salad